bao-project/bao-docs/source/internals/design_principles.rst

 To limit the extent of an attack, the system follows the principle of containment, where each system component (i.e., partitioner, partitions, VMs, VMMs) is well-defined and self-contained with clear boundaries.
-The system must use software- (e.g., SPrvI) and hardware-enforced mechanisms (e.g., MMU, IOMMU) and techniques to sandbox each system component to its own resources (e.g., CPU, memory, devices).
+The system must use software- (e.g., :term:`SPI`) and hardware-enforced mechanisms (e.g., :term:`MMU`, :term:`IOMMU`) and techniques to sandbox each system component to its own resources (e.g., CPU, memory, devices).
 Despite the straightforward logical isolation provided by static partitioning, system components can still interfere each other through shared micro-architectural state.
 Well-know techniques such as cache-coloring can be ingrained in each system component physical page allocation by assigning a dedicated color.

 **Principle of Staticity**